CleverChuk/ConversationEvolution/README.md

 3. Create a Reddit account

-4. Log into your Reddit account and do the follwoing:
+4. Log into your Reddit account and do the following:

     1. Click on your username